7 things every talent retention strategy should have in summary:

 You could look at how you and your HR team could support so-called ‘culture moments’ within your business.
 This is when you make it easier for people within your business to build more meaningful and positive relationships, whether they be traditionally office-based, working remotely or flexibly, or perhaps a mix of both.

-To nurture culture moments, ensure your shared workspaces are somewhere everyone feels comfortable engaging with one another and want to spend time in.
+To nurture cultural moments, ensure your shared workspaces are somewhere everyone feels comfortable engaging with one another and want to spend time in.
 If you have a largely remotely-based workforce, encourage your line managers to arrange regular face-to-face team meetings, either in or out of the office.

 In addition, encourage your people to keep tabs on those that work remotely most of the time to ensure they don’t feel neglected.
-And lastly, investigate the demographics of your workforce before implementing any new strategy so you can introduce methods of engagement that will truly resonate with them.
+And lastly, investigate the demographics of your workforce before implementing any new strategy so you can introduce methods of employee engagement that will truly resonate with them.

 6. Strong leadership and communication